kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been accepted to be a participant at the Reinforcement Learning Open Source Festival via Microsoft Research this summer!
 Excited to contribute to open source!!!
 - I have been invited to participate in the Environmental Enablers for AI challenges in Cybersecurity" workshop at the Alan Turing Institute
+- I've been accepted to attend TwoSigma's Mock Intervew Day for Women in STEM for their Quantitative Research track

 ## 2020